 Shoreline Conditions Statement – Water Safety

-Please stay well back from breaking waves and stay away from top-of-bluff areas during and after the storm in case there is any movement of the lake bank.
+Residents and municipal officials are reminded to stay well back from breaking waves.
+In addition, people should stay away from top-of-bluff areas during and after the storm in case there has been any movement of the lake bank.
 It is important to remember that there may be a delay between erosion at the toe (bottom) of the bluff and subsequent bluff failure.

-This message will remain in effect until 4:00 p.m. on Wednesday November 18, 2020, unless local conditions worsen and warrant further updates.
-Maitland Conservation will continue to monitor watershed conditions and will provide an update if required.
+This message will remain in effect until 4:00 p.m. on Tuesday December 7, 2021, unless local conditions warrant further updates.
+Maitland Conservation will continue to monitor conditions and will provide an update if required.

 Jeff Winzenried, Water Resources Technician

 Watershed Conditions Statement – Water Safety – General watershed conditions are being assessed for high runoff potential that could lead to flooding, and to remind the public of general river safety issues.